Key subgroups in the Polish group of all automorphisms of the rational circle: Some definitions and useful properties

 \begin{definition} \cite{MeSh-key} Let $H$ be a subgroup of a topological group $(G,\gamma)$. \begin{enumerate} \item $H$ is a \textbf{key subgroup} of $G$ if for every $\s \in \mathcal{T}_{\downarrow}(G)$ the coincidence $\s|_H = \gamma|_H$ implies that $\s = \gamma$. \item $H$ is an \textbf{inj-key subgroup} of $G$ if for every pair $\s_1,\s_2 \in \mathcal{T}_{\downarrow}(G)$ the coincidence $\s_1|_H = \s_2|_H$ implies that $\s_1 = \s_2$.
 Equivalently, this means that is \textbf{injective}. \end{enumerate} \end{definition}

 We have the implications

 \centerline{\textbf{co-minimal $\Rightarrow$ inj-key $\Rightarrow$ key.}}

+If $G$ is minimal then every subgroup is co-minimal in $G$.
 The concept of key subgroups appears implicitly in some earlier publications \cite{MEG95, DM10, MS-Fermat}.
 Recall some results from \cite{MeSh-key}.
 If $H$ is a central subgroup, then $r_H$ is onto and so the injectivity of $r_H$ can be replaced by bijectivity and we get an isomorphism of semilattices.
-Moreover, $r_H$ need not be onto (even for abelian subgroups of index 2).
+In general, $r_H$ need not be onto (even for abelian subgroups of index 2).

 Recall that a closed subgroup $H$ of $G$ is said to be \textit{co-compact} if the coset $G$-space $G/H$ is compact.
 In general, $r_H$ need not be injective even when $H$ is a key subgroup.
-A co-compact subgroup $\Z^n$ is key in $\R^n$ but not inj-key (see \cite{MeSh-key}).
+For example, a co-compact subgroup $\Z^n$ is key in $\R^n$ but not inj-key (see \cite{MeSh-key}).

 If $G$ is locally compact abelian, then its subgroup $H$ is inj-key (equivalently, co-minimal) if and only if $H$ is co-compact.
+There exists a discrete abelian countable infinite (non-minimal) group $G$ containing a proper co-minimal subgroup $H$.

 A topological group with complete two-sided uniformity ${\mathcal U}_{l \vee r}$ is said to be \textit{Raikov complete}.
 Every locally compact or Polish group is Raikov complete.
+A closed subgroup $H$ of $(G,\g)$ is said to be \textit{strongly closed} (in the sense of \cite{DM10}) if $H$ remains closed in $(G,\t)$ for every $\t \in \mathcal{T}_{\downarrow}(G,\g)$.